Maine Center Professional Education

 Course short description - Enables Maine’s business, not-for-profit, and government sectors to navigate the modern regulatory landscape.read more

-Course short title - Design Thinking
+Course short title - Design Thinking for Business

 The Maine Center and its academic partners also offer custom programming.
 To learn more about one of the following programs and discuss pricing, please send us a note.